elliotcarr/MultDiff/README.md

 If you use ``MultDiff``, we would appreciate that you mention it in your work by citing the following paper:

-E. J. Carr and I. W. Turner, A semi-analytical solution for multilayer diffusion in a composite medium consisting of a large number of layers, Applied Mathematical Modelling (2016), http://dx.doi.org/10.1016/j.apm.2016.02.041
+E. J. Carr and I. W. Turner (2016), A semi-analytical solution for multilayer diffusion in a composite medium consisting of a large number of layers, Applied Mathematical Modelling, 40: pp. 7034–7050. http://dx.doi.org/10.1016/j.apm.2016.02.041